Successful demand gen grows brand awareness, engages potential customers, and drives leads.

 From creating buyer personas to deciding which channels to use for reaching new customers and creating consistent brand messaging, there’s a lot that goes into developing a successful demand gen campaign.

-But instead of taking a haphazard approach, make a defined plan.
+Make a defined plan for your demand generation program.
 Having “A clear plan will help you allocate your resources appropriately, ensuring that you’re not wasting time or money on activities that won’t pay off,” says Gauri Manglik, CEO & Co-founder of Instrumentl.

 Here’s where to start and the subsequent steps to take to create your demand generation program: